outpost-os/sentry-kernel/doc/concepts/proof/eva.rst

 while RTE check that all assertions are valid.

-This model, that include both RTE and EVA, highly reduce the number of ACSL code to write.
+This model, that includes both RTE and EVA, highly reduces the number of ACSL code to write.
 Moreover, as EVA and RTE are sound, no annotation is forgotten.

 EVA integration with Sentry kernel